rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 <center><img src="data_viz/line_chart_EEG.jpg" width="700"></img></center>

-*Berthelsen, 2020*
+*Berthelsen et al., 2020*

-Notes: A perfect example of line charts in a neuroscience world would be an EEG data plots.
-Each line represents different combination of stimuli, so in this case you can compare three variables at once - how does the **potential changes** over **time** in the FCz electrode for a given **stimuli**?
+Notes: A perfect example of line charts in a neuroscience world would be EEG data plots.
+Each line represents a different combination of stimuli, so in this case, you can compare three variables at once - how does the **potential changes** over **time** in the FCz electrode for a given **stimuli**?

 There is also a topographical plot of brain activity on the right, but we will come back to it later.